storj/docs/app/dcs/third-party-tools/filezilla/filezilla-pro/page.md

 6\.
 Click **Connect** to connect to Storj via Gateway MT.

 {% callout type="info"  %}
-If this is the first time you connect, you may see a message like the below and&#x20;
+If this is the first time you connect, you may see a message like the below and

 you will need to confirm it by clicking the **OK** button:
 {% /callout %}